isomerpages/moe-corporationpri/_departments/English.md

 <p><strong>English Department Programmes:</strong>
 </p>
 <p>Reading Programmes at CPS promote reading with a clear and meaningful
-purpose to help the CPS pupil gain more knowledge and information.</p>
+purpose to help the CPS students gain more knowledge and information.</p>
-<p>The programmes will monitor the CPS pupil’s growth and development, enable
+<p>The programmes will monitor CPS student’s growth and development, enable
-them to discern information accurately and empower them to be a Confident Language User and Active Contributor and Speaker as aligned with the 21st&nbsp;century skillset.</p>
+them to discern information accurately and empower them to be a Confident Language User and Active Contributor and Speaker as aligned with the 21st century skillset.</p>
 <div class="isomer-image-wrapper">
 <img style="width:60%" height="auto" width="100%" src="/images/EL Fiesta 2.jpg">
 </div>